 Grant writing is another high revenue source of writing.
-Whether an individual looking for startup money for a business or charity, a town looking for revitalization funds, or an established charity looking for more funding for a new project, there is a lot of grant money out there.
-Also a lot of competition to get what’s there.
+Whether an individual looking for startup money for a business or charity, a town looking for revitalization funds, or an established charity looking for more funding grants are important and competitive.

 That can lead to a really profitable small business.

 Do you know a second language, or multiple languages?
 Or maybe English is your second language?
 In this case you should look at translation services.

 While you must have a very strong mastery of at least two languages to be an in-person translator, there is a very high demand for text translation.